RENEE MONTAGNE, HOST:

 AMBASSADOR SAMANTHA POWER: Thank you, Steve.

-INSKEEP: Let me ask a central question for you, because you're representing the U.S. to the United Nations, which has not authorized a strike.
+INSKEEP: Let me ask a central question for you, because you're representing the U.S. at the United Nations, which has not authorized a strike.
 Would an American strike on Syria be legal?

 In New York we've had three resolutions put forward, all of which have been vetoed by Russia.
 And on chemical weapons, specifically and perhaps most heartbreakingly, even on the day of August 21, when those ghastly images were broadcast all around the world, we couldn't even get a press release out of the Security Council condemning generically use of chemical weapons.
 So...